exile213/Activity3-4-PROFE8-Diaz/README.md

 # Drone & Aerial Survey Booking App

-A Flutter application demonstrating forms and input handling through a professional drone and aerial survey service business interface.
+A Flutter application demonstrating forms and input handling through a professional drone and aerial surv5. **Create a simple to-do list app using Provider for state management.**
+   *Implementation: TodoProvider with flight preparation checklist in notes page, Consumer widgets for UI updates* service business interface.

 ## Description